guguji666666/GJS-MDC-Tips/JIT VM access/README.md

 }
 ```

-If you only want the user to request JIT only via `API`, then please use the json below:
+If you want the user to request JIT only via `API`, then please use the json below:
 ```json
 {
     "Name":  "JIT Custom Role API",